fnelson4314/Coding-Language-Notes/CodingLanguages/html_css.md

   - **inline** causes the elements to stack up beside each other in a horizontal line
   - **block** causes elements to stack on top of one another and each image blocks off space to the side of it
   - **flex** allows you to arrange the items as a flexbox
+- z-index: Specifies the stack order of an element.
+The greater stack order is shown in front

 ## Flexbox

 - A flexbox consists of: